Gazzty/Gazzty/README.md

 - 👋 Hi, I’m @Gazzty
-- 👀 I’m interested in learning web development
+- 👀 I’m interested in learning web development, mainly backend
-- 🌱 I’m currently learning javascript and linux.
-I'm learning at "The Odin project", but I'm planning to get into some course in a near future.
+- 🌱 I’m currently learning PHP, MySQL and linux.
 - 💞️ I’m looking to collaborate on projects with anyone interested!
 - 📫 How to reach me: tomasgustavo99@gmail.com